rn222cx/1DV450_rn222cx_client/README.md

 Url to client application: http://45.55.147.164/client/
 Url to github api application: https://github.com/rn222cx/1DV450_rn222cx

-The applications purpose is to write completely unnecessary stories that will be placed on a map
+The applications purpose is to write short unnecessary stories that will be placed on a map

 No registration, the users are hardcoded.